jlacar/aoc-in-kotlin-all/README-Day23.md

 # Day 23: Opening the Turing Lock

+I decided to see how the JetBrains AI Assistant might help me with this puzzle.
+Overall, I think it did a fairly decent job.
+There's clearly potential for the AI Assistant to significantly improve developer productivity.
+Some of the things it did also showed that a competent human programmer is still needed.

+When prompted, the AI Assistant generated some fairly decent code that, with a few tweaks and corrections, calculated the correct answer to part 1 of the puzzle.

 ## AI Assistant Notes

+One of the useful things the AI Assistant did was coming up with elements of the solution that proved to be very useful.

 I thought of using an enumeration to represent the instructions for the Turing lock and the AI Assistant surprised me by suggesting all the correct enum values.